Back to series

 Main idea: Vibe coding is useful for disposable prototypes.
 It breaks down when the output becomes the foundation for a real software project.

-The important part looked like this:
+The important part of the prompt looked like this:

 Use React for the frontend and NestJS for the backend, maybe PostgreSQL if needed, but don't spend too much time on setup.
 Just make it work locally first.